edvin/fxlauncher/README.md

 ## Stop after update errors.

 Normally FXlauncher will try to launch the application even if there were errors during the update of the files from the server.
 Often this will work using the files already in the local cache.
-With the option ```--stopOnUpdateErrors``` this will not be done.
+You can change this behavior by specifying `--stop-on-update-errors=true`.
 The error will be shown and the launcher will exit.
+Specifying `--stopOnUpdateErrors` will result in the same behavior, but this variant is deprecated and will be removed in future versions.
+If both options are specified the value of `--stop-on-update-errors` will be used.

 ## Show what's new dialog.